anakin4747/midi-techno/midi.md

 # <!-- {{{ -->    PLUGINS

   Neovim and Vim support plugins out of the box and can be installed in Vim's runtime path:

+	  $PATH == &rtp

     ~/.config/nvim/pack/<plugin>/{start,opt}/<plugin>